Moamen189/Ordarat/README.md

 ### 8- Orders
 it's Responsible for Dispaly All Products with salary and counts
 ### 9- Shared
+it's Component Has Shared Values in Many Component
 # Hosting
 ### Internet Information Services (IIS)
 Internet Information Services (IIS) is a flexible, general-purpose web server from Microsoft that runs on Windows systems to serve requested HTML pages or files.